Table of Contents

 A State Chief Information Commissioner and a maximum of ten other State Information Commissioners make up the State Information Commission.
 The Chief Minister serves as the committee’s chair, along with the Leader of the Opposition in the Legislative Assembly and a State Cabinet Minister who has been nominated by the Chief Minister.
 The Governor selects the commissioners on the committee’s recommendation.

-They should be well-known individuals with in-depth knowledge and experience in administration and governance, law, science and technology, social service, management, journalism, and the mass media.
-They shouldn’t serve in the legislature of any State or Union Territory or as a member of the House of Commons.
-They shouldn’t hold any other lucrative positions, belong to any political parties, run any businesses, or engage in any professions.
+The members should be well-respected individuals with extensive knowledge in areas like administration, law, science, social service, management, journalism, and media.
+They cannot be members of any state or Union Territory legislature, hold other paid positions, belong to political parties, run businesses, or practice professions.

 State Information Commission Powers and Functions